binary-an0ma1y/AWS-CLI-Cheatsheets/Cheatsheets/S3-Cheatsheet.md

 There are generally two ways to interact with the S3 service using CLI:
  1. ```aws s3``` is great for quick, common tasks with simplified outputs.
  2. ```aws s3api``` is designed for tasks requiring JSON output, verbose details or advanced operations.

-- *This cheatsheet contains commands that have both variations (s3 and s3api), you can use the ```aws s3``` based commands whenever possible as they are simpler to use unless you need JSON output or have specific requirements.*
+<small>This cheatsheet contains commands that have both variations (s3 and s3api), you can use the ```aws s3``` based commands whenever possible as they are simpler to use unless you need JSON output or have specific requirements.</small>

 ## 1. Creating Buckets